You can get an eSIM plan from just 99p/month in the UK. We compare eSIM-compatible SIM-only deals.

 If you’re joining Lyca Mobile or Vodafone, you’ll be able to order an eSIM online to start using straight away.
 Simply choose the “eSIM” option during checkout.

-On other mobile networks like EE, O2 and Three, you won’t be able to order an eSIM straight away.
-This is mostly due to how their internal systems are set up, but also partly for security (so they can verify your address when the plastic SIM card is delivered in the post).
+On the other mobile networks (EE, giffgaff, O2, Sky Mobile and Three), you won’t be able to order an eSIM straight away.
+This is mostly due to how their internal systems are set up, but also partly for security (so they can verify your address when the plastic SIM card is sent to you in the post).

-If you’re sent a plastic SIM card to begin with, you can exchange it for an eSIM as soon as you receive it.
+If you’re sent a plastic SIM card to begin with, you can exchange it for an eSIM as soon as you get it.
 Just follow the steps below to do this:

 - Start by ordering your new SIM-only deal.
 Make sure it’s an eSIM-ready plan before you order.

 - A plastic SIM card will be sent to you in the post.
-Put this SIM card inside your mobile phone to activate the new plan.
+Put the SIM card inside your mobile phone to activate the plan.

 - Scan the QR code for the eSIM when you get it.
-Once your plan has been moved to an eSIM, you’ll be given a QR code to scan on your mobile phone.
-This will install the eSIM on it.
+Once your plan has been moved to an eSIM, you’ll be given a QR code that you can scan on your mobile phone.
+Alternatively, you might be able to download the eSIM through an app.
+This will install the eSIM onto your phone.

 More Information